WE'RE GROWING, AND WE NEED YOUR HELP!

 Here’s a look at the improvements we've been able to implement with our expansion project:

 The New Waterman Street Shelter

 The new Waterman Street shelter provides a low-stress, cageless environment for its feline residents.
 All cat rooms offer generous window space, with views to the outdoors as well as interior windows.
 Cat-centric wall shelving provides vertical space and enrichment.
 A dedicated kitten room provides free-roam space for our younger residents.
 The facility also features a bonding room, where potential adopters can spend one-on-one time with animals they are considering adopting.

 The New HSCC Welcome Center

 The existing street-facing structure on the Waterman lot is a 1960s-era house which we have left intact, with some renovations to make it suitable for our purposes.
 In 2021, this building will become our new primary address and will serve as the reception hub for general contact with the public.

 In addition to featuring an adequate reception area (something we lacked at the Fairground facility), the building has space for interviews, counseling, and meetings with potential adopters and donors; ample space for volunteer orientations, training sessions, and other group activities; dedicated space for informational literature and other materials of interest to the public; and a new interactive learning center and on-site education space for visiting youth groups such as scouts and school groups.

-This building also houses our resident exotics (currently two birds, a chinchilla, and a ferret), providing them with comfortable living space, sunshine, and human company, as well as peace from barking dogs!
+This building also houses our resident exotics (currently two birds and a chinchilla), providing them with comfortable living space, sunshine, and human company, as well as peace from barking dogs!

 The Fairground Street Shelter

-With most of our cats now residing in the new Waterman Street shelter, we will be able to expand the dog housing areas in our Fairground Street shelter.
-There will be Large Dog and Small Dog housing areas, both significantly more spacious than the dog space we have been able to provide in the past.
+With most of our cats now residing in the new Waterman Street shelter, we are expanding the dog housing areas in our Fairground Street shelter.
+There are Large Dog and Small Dog housing areas, both significantly more spacious than the dog space we have been able to provide in the past.